Julián Leal: GP2 Series

 Leal driving for Rapax at the Monza round of the 2011 GP2 Series season.

 In November 2010, Leal tested a GP2 Series car for the first time, taking part in the post–season test at the Yas Marina Circuit in Abu Dhabi, and in January 2011 it was announced that he had signed with the Rapax Team to contest the GP2 Asia Series season, lining–up alongside Fabio Leimer.
 He had initially signed to contest only the Asia series, but in March 2011 it was confirmed that he would stay with the team for the main 2011 championship, in which he finished 27th.

 Leal switched to the Trident Racing team for the non-championship season finale at Yas Marina, and remained with the outfit for the 2012 season, where he was partnered with Stéphane Richelmi.
 He scored his first series points and finished 21st in the championship.

 Leal moved to Racing Engineering for the 2013 season, his teammate for the second time was champion of that year Fabio Leimer.
 He scored a total of 62 points, including two sprint race podiums leaving him 12th in the championship.
 For 2014, he moved to British squad Carlin alongside Felipe Nasr.
 He finished on the podium in both races at the first round but ultimately would finish 10th in the final standings on 68 points.

 Leal continued with Carlin for 2015.

+Post-racing career

+Leal retired from racing in 2016.
+Following his retirement from racing Leal started Leal Race Cars in 2021.